Path-based Algebraic Foundations of Graph Query Languages: Introduction

 \paragraph{Path algebra by example} Consider the property graph shown in Figure \ref{fig:exampleGraph}, which is a snippet of the LDBC Social Network Benchmark graph \cite{SzarnyasWSSBWZB22}, a popular benchmark for property graph databases.
 The graph relates Persons and Messages, connected through relationships Knows, Likes and Has\_Creator.
 An essential characteristic of this graph is the capability to employ recursion, due to the presence of cycles.
 One can observe a double cycle in Figure \ref{fig:exampleGraph}, with an inner cycle involving $Knows$ edges and an outer cycle traversing the concatenation of edges labeled as $Likes$ and $Has\_creator$.

 An example of path query (in GQL-like syntax) leveraging the cyclic structure of the underlying graph data is reported below.
-The query computes all the paths from the node $n1$ (e.g. ``Moe'') to the node $n4$ (e.g. ``Apu''), either across the inner cycle with label $Knows$ or across the outer cycle with labels $Likes$ and $Has\_creator$.
+The query computes all the paths from the node $n1$ (e.g. ``Moe'') to the node $n4$ (e.g. ``Apu''), either across the inner cycle with label \code{Knows} or across the outer cycle with labels \code{Likes} and \code{Has\_creator}.

 {

 }